MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/nf-ntddstor-devicedsminitializeoutput.md

 ### -param OutputLength

-The length, in bytes, of the output.
+The length, in bytes, of the entire output buffer.

 ### -param Flags

-Flags for the data set management action in the DEVICE_DSM_OUTPUT structure.
+Flags for the DSM action in the DEVICE_DSM_OUTPUT structure.

 ## -returns